 Master’s Degree in School Counseling or related field required.
+MSW will be considered.
 Must be eligible for and obtain professional licensure in the State of Michigan.

 Three years of experience in similar setting preferred, in particular working with TRiO programs.
 Experience with interest inventories and career exploration tools preferred.

 Physical Demands The physical demands described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.
 Reasonable accommodations may be made to enable individuals with disabilities to perform the essential functions.